YSPH Training Program in Latin America Refunded with $1 Million Grant

 “Infectious diseases still exact a brutal toll in developing countries," said Fogarty Director Roger I. Glass.
 "These new grants will help lessen the impact of deadly pathogens, and provide opportunities to train researchers and clinicians to address them in novel ways.”

-This Article was submitted by Denise L Meyer, on Tuesday, June 03, 2014.
+This article was submitted by Denise L Meyer on June 3, 2014.